 If The Yellow Wallpaper is the costume for you all you need is the right shade of clothing and a good lick of matching body paint.
 Then stand against the nearest wall and blink disconcertingly at passersby.

-It started in childhood with The Famous Five series.
+It started with The Famous Five series.
 Of course I wanted to be George, a tomboy whose family and friends accept her to the point where they are happy to forego her real name, Georgina, allow her to wear boy’s clothes and crop her hair.
 I remember begging my mother to allow me to chop off all my goldilocks like George (didn’t work!).
 I felt utterly ruined by my name, Donna, which means “lady” – no name for a relentless tomboy!

 Later it was Jo March of Little Women, the 19th century tomboy whose independent spirit captured my imagination!
 Again we have a character who adopts a masculine version of her name, crops her hair, uses slang, earns her own living and almost always rejects society’s expectations of her.
+As well as this, the matriarchal household was of great appeal to me, not having any sisters.

 Not only did these women protagonists reassure my growing sense of self, but they encouraged me to read more and I have no doubt that they played a significant role in shaping my education and career choices to date.
 Then imagine my disappointment when I re-read The Famous Five last Christmas and found myself thinking what a petulant child George was – I guess this means I am getting old…

-Finally, Buffy has become even more dear to me in the wake of Twilight-infused Fifty Shades of misogynist mania – need I elaborate on these books’ shared message on the importance of having a boyfriend who abuses and infantilises you???
+Finally, Buffy has become even more dear to me in the wake of the current Twilight-infused Fifty Shades of misogynist mania – need I elaborate on these books’ shared message on the importance of having a boyfriend who abuses and infantilises you???

 I recently read a post by the Thesis Whisperer that asked, “what is your edge?”
 In this time of economic crisis and job scarcity how can you as a doctoral candidate use your unique strengths to gain a career that suits your skills if not your research interests.
 This post came to me during a crisis.
 I was internally panicking about my future and whether or not I was being taken seriously by friends and family outside of academia.
 I realised that most people outside of my academic colleagues and friends do not understand what I do, what my everyday work life involves and why I am doing it.
 This reveals a problem with outreach.
 Many people assume that a PhD student will immediately get a lectureship upon finishing their studies, that this is a streamlined, easy progression.
 The reality is that more and more people are pursuing doctoral research, and there are less academic jobs available to us,.
 Therefore, we often have to investigate other options.
 Realising this can be scary, stressful and worrying.
 Trying to explain or even justify this to others is very difficult.